apache/asterixdb/asterix-doc/src/site/markdown/aql/primer-sql-like.md

         where $user.id = 8
         select $user;

-The query's _for_ clause  binds the variable `$user` incrementally to the data instances residing in the dataset named FacebookUsers.
+The query's _from_ clause  binds the variable `$user` incrementally to the data instances residing in the dataset named FacebookUsers.
 Its _where_ clause selects only those bindings having a user id of interest, filtering out the rest.
-The _return_ clause returns the (entire) data instance for each binding that satisfies the predicate.
+The _select_ clause returns the (entire) data instance for each binding that satisfies the predicate.
 Since this dataset is indexed on user id (its primary key), this query will be done via a quick index lookup.

 The expected result for our sample data is as follows: